Optimized Embedded Content in News Article Pages

 Solution

-Through user research and extensive usability testing, we identified key areas for improvement in the integration of engagement modules.
-By ensuring these features not only align with the article's tone but also reflect the brand's look and feel, we made the engagement prompts feel more natural and relevant to the user.
-This strategic approach improved the placement and contextual relevance of the content, leading to higher click-through rates and greater user interaction.
-Ultimately, this approach has increased content consumption, bringing our engagement metrics closer to industry standards.
+Through user research and usability testing, we identified key improvements in the integration of engagement elements.
+By aligning these features with the article's tone and brand identity, we made the prompts more relevant and natural for users.
+This strategic approach enhanced content placement and contextual relevance, resulting in higher click-through rates, increased interaction, and improved content consumption, ultimately supporting business goals like subscription growth and audience retention

 Design Process